Date posted: 05/04/2018

 The Social Worker (SW) is responsible for working with tenants towards comprehensive physical and emotional health and independence by incorporating client centered service planning and provision.
-The SW integrates clinical counseling and case management services that emphasize recovery and wellness, personal growth, housing stability, and fosters independence.
-This position will work as a member of an interdisciplinary team in supportive housing serving young adults aged out of foster care, and single adults who are formally homeless, low-income and suffering from serious and persistent mental illness.
+The SW integrates clinical counseling and case management services that emphasize recovery and wellness, personal growth and housing stability, and foster independence.
+This position will work as a member of an interdisciplinary team in supportive housing serving young adults aged out of foster care.
 The SW reports to the Program Director.
-This position is exempt.

 - Meet with tenants for an initial assessment and goal planning.

 - Collaborate with tenants to assess strengths and challenges and develop a service plan that reflect the tenant’s progress and stated goals.

 - Effectively engage and work with a diverse caseload including young adults with histories of trauma, foster care, homelessness and mental health issues.

 - Build partnerships and linkages with progressive and/or alternative community agencies that serve the needs of tenants.